-Nylon Flame is a ceramic sphere reinforced, halogen free flame-retardant filament (V-0 at thicknesses greater than 0.4 mm).
-Designed for industrial applications, Nylon Flame is made using a nylon 6 based material, which is easy to print with low warping and increased layer adhesion.
+Nylon Flame is our ceramic sphere reinforced, halogen-free flame-retardant filament (V-0 at thicknesses greater than 0.4 mm).
+Designed for industrial applications, Nylon Flame is made using a nylon 6-based material, which is easy to print with low warpage and increased layer adhesion.
 Nylon Flame is also electrically insulating.
 Abrasion resistant nozzles are recommended for use with this material, and other print recommendations for nylons will apply here as well.

-Nylon Thermal Filament is proudly made in the USA to the tightest diameter tolerance on the market.
+Nylon Flame Filament is proudly made in the USA to the tightest diameter tolerance on the market.
 Filamatrix filaments are designed and developed by engineers with 50+ years of experience in plastic extrusion.
 All Filamatrix products are repeatedly tested for color uniformity and physical properties through an in-house print lab, consisting of numerous printer manufacturers.
-Physical properties of printed test bars are checked in an outside, certified lab.
+Physical properties of printed test bars are checked by a certified outside lab.

 - Recommended bed temperature: 50 °C

-- 3D lac or similar, Magigoo PA or Buildtak or similar surfaces are recommended to improve 1st layer
+- 3DLAC, Magigoo PA, Buildtak or similar surface preparations are recommended to improve first layer adhesion.

-- Generally, slower speeds, larger nozzles and layers are recommended as a starting point, but feel free to experiment with other settings.
+- Generally, slower speeds, larger nozzles and thicker layers are recommended as a starting point, but feel free to experiment with other settings.